Class

 Promise

-# submitTransaction(transaction, optsopt) → {Promise}
+# async submitTransaction(transaction, optsopt) → {Promise}

 Submits a transaction to the network.